Marine Detachment, Air Warning Service, Philippines: Combat operations

-On the evening of January 15, 1942, PFC Robert J. Brown was one of five Marines from the detachment who were permitted to take part in patrols planned by US Army Captain Arthur Wermuth, the "One Many Army" of Bataan.
-The patrols were ambushed, and PFC Brown was killed while providing cover fire as another wounded Marine was dragged to safety.
+On the evening of 15 January 1942, PFC Robert J. Brown was one of five Marines from the detachment who were permitted to take part in patrols against the Japanese 65th Brigade, planned by US Army Captain Arthur Wermuth, the "One Many Army" of Bataan.
+After setting a Japanese building on fire, the patrol was ambushed, and PFC Brown was killed while providing cover fire as another wounded Marine was dragged to safety.
 For his heroic actions he was awarded the Distinguished Service Cross.
-He was the first, and one only 31 Marines, to be awarded the Distinguished Service Cross during World War II.
+He was the first, and one of only 31 Marines, to be awarded the Distinguished Service Cross during World War II.

-In March 1942 the detachment packed up gear and moved to a hidden spot in the jungle on high ground about a mile from Bataan Airfield.
+In March 1942, short on gasoline and only operating periodically, the detachment packed up gear and moved to a hidden spot in the jungle on high ground about a mile from Bataan Airfield.
 The detachment served as part of an early warning system and was linked to headquarters of the 5th Interceptor Command at Mariveles.
 Takeoffs and landings by the Bataan Field Flying Detachment required towing of P-40s off the runways to and from hidden revetments, and the aircraft were vulnerable to strafing during this time.
 The ad hoc system facilitated coordination of field operations, and while imperfect, no aircraft were lost during takeoffs or landings.
 By the first week in April, the radar detachment's usefulness had run its course.
 There were no more aircraft to provide early warning for as the only aircraft flying were D17 Beechcraft ferrying personnel and equipment to the southern Philippines.
-The Japanese were very near the detachment's position and the Marines also were suffering from dysentery, dyspepsia, malaria and malnutrition.
+The Japanese were very near the detachment's position and the Marines also were suffering from dysentery, dyspepsia, malaria, and malnutrition.

-On the afternoon of April 8, the detachment received orders to break down their radar site and prepare to move to Mariveles in order to stage for transit to Corregidor.
+On the afternoon of 8 April, the detachment received orders to break down their radar site and prepare to move to Mariveles to stage for transit to Corregidor.
 En route to Marivales they encountered an SCR-268 radar detachment from the Army's 200th Coast Artillery in the vicinity of Cabcaben Airfield.
 They aided the Army personnel in destroying the radar and burning the manuals before they fell into enemy hands.
-The Marines arrived at Mariveles at 0900 on April 9 to await further orders.
+The Marines arrived at Mariveles at 0900 on 9 April to await further orders.
 During this time, while under constant attack by Japanese aerial interdiction, the detachment successfully burned the radar antenna and pushed the radar vans into Manila Bay.
-On April 9, remaining members of the detachment were surrendered alongside other remaining US forces on Bataan.
+On 9 April, remaining members of the detachment were surrendered alongside other remaining US forces on Bataan.